SANDMAN-web/MDsades-Magic-Mod/README.md

 If you think this is a good idea, then fork this repository and share it with others.

-Anywhys, thats all.
+Anyways, thats all.
 Good Day.